 The impact of COVID-19 resulted in the application of further judgement within those areas due to the limited recent experience of the economic and financial impacts of such an event.
-As a result, the Bank has made a number of changes in the significant judgements that were applied as at the end of the previous reporting date.
 A summary of the key judgements made by management is set out below.